Eywek/typoa/README.md

 ### Generate

-To generate the openapi definition and the router you will need to bind to express, you only need to call the `generate` method of `toag`:
+To generate the openapi definition and the router you will need to bind to express, you only need to call the `generate` method of `typoa`:

 ```ts
 await generate({